noumanaltaf/github-user-search/README.md

 Code structure is currently basic.
 Each component will have its own folter which contains files for its styling, test case, snapshot, loader function, component itself and constants if required.

 Theme folder is added which contains breakpoints file.
 Breackpoint file contains a generic implementation to handle media quiries on different screen sizes.
 So that we don't need to handle each screen size seprately on every style.
-For big projects this folder can also have some other common theme related stuff which will be applied to whole App/
+For big projects this folder can also have some other common theme related stuff which will be applied to whole App.

 ![image](https://user-images.githubusercontent.com/20905059/192119807-d5117bfc-0f3f-4219-b86f-6b75d5a4b216.png)